 The rocks in the Virtual Microscope are presented as a series of collections to make them easy to browse.
 Our biggest collection is called the UKVM and consists of over 100 rocks from the United Kingdom, digitised as an open educational resource with JISC funding.

-You will ﬁnd all the collections on this page but you can also search through available samples (whatever their collection) by using the search feature in the explore section.
+You will ﬁnd all the Collections on this page but you can also search through all available samples (from whatever Collection) by using the search feature in the Explore section.